Month 3, Day 7, Sunday 9:00 a.m.

 He waved her in, closing and locking the door behind her.
 “I do not want you distracted at a critical moment if some buffoon decides to burst in without knocking,” he explained.
 He turned to his desk, where a coffee tray rested, and poured himself a mug.
 He looked to her with a questioning eyebrow.

 “Yes, please,” she agreed, more for the chance to share a morning coffee with Thaddeus Lacer than out of a desire for caffeine.

-He reached for the trench coat draped over his desk chair, pulling a flask from the inner pocket and pouring some of the liquid within into his coffee.
+He reached for the trench coat draped over his desk chair, pulled a flask from the inner pocket, and poured some of the liquid within into his coffee.
 “I am not an alcoholic, if you were wondering,” he said.
 “This is a special wakefulness concoction that I developed myself.
 Useful for when emergencies allow me no time to sleep.
 I would offer you some, but the taste is extremely unpleasant, and if you were so exhausted as to need it, that would be a sign that we should postpone this lesson.”

 Sebastien nodded, then shook her head.
 “I don’t—need it, that is.
 I’m awake.”

 Professor Lacer handed her a steaming mug, into which he had added neither sugar nor cream, then took a reluctant gulp of his own brew.
 His exaggerated grimace and the little involuntary shudder that ran through him was…almost cute.

 Sebastien turned her attention to her own coffee.
 ‘I must be sleep deprived if my mind could make a connection between the word “cute” and Thaddeus Lacer,’ she thought.
 ‘There has never been a man who matched that descriptor less.’
 Aloud, she said, “So what am I going to be learning today?
 You said it would help prepare me for free-casting?”